Ian Happ Player Props: Cubs vs. Orioles

 Ian Happ At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks 60th, his on-base percentage ranks 12th, and he is 108th in the league in slugging.
+- Among the qualifying batters in MLB, his batting average ranks 57th, his on-base percentage ranks 10th, and he is 103rd in the league in slugging.

+- Happ enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .333 with one homer.

-- In 27.5% of his games this year, Happ has notched at least one RBI.
-In nine of those games (13.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.
+- Happ has picked up an RBI in 27.9% of his games this season, with two or more RBI in 13.2% of his games.
+He has also produced three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.